Richard Morningstar

-Richard L. Morningstar (born 1945) is the former United States Ambassador to Azerbaijan.
+Richard L. Morningstar (born 1945) is an American diplomat.
+He was former United States Ambassador to Azerbaijan from 2012 to 2014.
 He was formerly Special Envoy of the United States Secretary of State for Eurasian Energy.
 Currently, Ambassador Morningstar is the founding director and chairman of the Global Energy Center at the Atlantic Council.
 He also serves as a senior advisor at Albright Stonebridge Group, a global business strategy firm.

 Education

 Richard Morningstar earned a Bachelor of Arts, magna cum laude, from Harvard College and a Juris Doctor from Stanford Law School in 1970.